Select a Country

 Select models available now for Distributor order.

-Effective January 1, 2023, newly-manufactured residential and commercial equipment sold in the U.S. are required to meet new minimum efficiency standards set by the U.S. Department of Energy (DOE).
-For single-phase residential and light commercial central air conditioning systems, the requirements vary by region.
+As of 2023, newly manufactured residential and commercial equipment sold in the U.S. must meet minimum efficiency standards set by the DOE.
+For single-phase residential and light commercial central air conditioning systems, the M1 efficiency requirements vary by region.

-For equipment manufactured after January 1, 2023, not only have the minimum standards changed, but a new test procedure is required.
-This new test method is commonly referred to as Appendix M1, replacing Appendix M in the Code of Federal Regulations.
-For decades, we’ve used the classic metrics of SEER, EER and HSPF.
-Going forward, you’ll hear these metrics referred to as SEER2, EER2 and HSPF2.
+The new test method is commonly referred to as Appendix M1 and replaced Appendix M in the Code of Federal Regulations.
+For decades, we used the classic metrics of SEER, EER and HSPF.
+Now, you’ll hear these metrics referred to as SEER2, EER2 and HSPF2.

 What About Commercial?

 Commercial single-phase air conditioners and heat pumps <65k BTU/HR (typically those in the 3-, 4- and 5-ton range) follow the residential standards.
 Commercial systems ≥65k BTU/HR also have new minimum efficiency levels with compliance based on date of manufacture.
 Note that while the metrics of IEER and COP did not change, IEER and COP minimum efficiency levels increased from the DOE 2018 standard.
 EER requirements remain unchanged.
 See the table “DOE 2023 6 to 30 tons” for more details.
-At this time, DOE has not issued a new efficiency standard or metric that applies to the category of small 3-phase systems, 5-ton and below, but these are under consideration.
+The M1 requirements will apply to small 3-phase systems 5 tons and below starting January 1, 2025.

 Navigating Regional Standards